-In the event that it is determined that the employee has failed to meet the Reward Gateways criteria after consideration of any extenuating circumstances which may apply, the employee may be deemed ineligible to receive Variable Remuneration for the Performance Year.
-This process is consistent with that undertaken in 2019.
+In the event that it is determined that the employee has failed to meet the Reward Gateways criteria after consideration of any extenuating circumstances which may apply, the employee may be deemed ineligible to receive Variable Remuneration for the Performance Year, or an impact on discretionary Variable Remuneration may be applied.
+This process is consistent with that undertaken in 2021.